15-Step SEO Audit Checklist to Get Higher Rankings in 2023

 When you have your results, compare the total number of pages on Google to the total number of pages on your site.
 They should be exactly the same, unless you use robots.txt.

+The seventh step in our SEO audit checklist is your site’s mobile-friendliness.
 Mobile-friendliness is a crucial part of your SEO strategy.
 Considering that 61 percent of consumers are more likely to buy from mobile-friendly sites, it’s crucial that you optimize your site for mobile.

 Google has a mobile-first indexing approach.
 This means that mobile-friendly sites rank higher in search results.